is a 2007 fantasy film loosely

 by Susan Cooper

 .
-It was released as The Dark is Rising
+Because of its controversial changes from the book, it was released as The Dark is Rising

 in the UK, and in some other markets as The Seeker: The Dark Is Rising